-- Retaliation: Title VII prohibits an employer from retaliating against employees or applicants when they assert their rights under the law, including when an employee files a Title VII discrimination charge, opposes an employer practice that violates Title VII, or testifies or participates in a Title VII investigation or proceeding.
+- Retaliation.
+Title VII prohibits an employer from retaliating against employees or applicants when they assert their rights under the law, including when an employee files a Title VII discrimination charge, opposes an employer practice that violates Title VII, or testifies or participates in a Title VII investigation or proceeding.

-Keep in mind, though, this is not an exclusive list of the potential claims an employer may face under Title VII, not to mention some employees may also attempt to bring additional claims under state law.
+Remember, though, this is not an exclusive list of the potential claims an employer may face under Title VII, not to mention some employees may also attempt to bring additional claims under state law.

 Does Title VII apply to all employers?

-Simply put, Title VII does not apply to each and every employer.
+Simply put, Title VII does not apply to every employer.
 In fact, as a general rule, Title VII typically only covers private and public sector employers with 15 or more employees.
 These employees may include:

 - Part-time employees

 - Full-time employees